Residential Buildings Converted to Condominiums

 A foundation does not include non-load bearing partition walls, weeping tiles, damp proofing, waterproofing, and parging or encompass load bearing structures that form part of the above ground construction such as columns, beams, posts and above ground load bearing walls.

-If part of the foundation of a home is pre-existing and the pre-existing portion exceeds 40% of the footings as determined by linear measurement (footprint), the home will not have statutory warranty coverage.
+As a rule, if part of the foundation of, for example, a new infill home is a pre-existing foundation from a previously occupied structure and the pre-existing portion exceeds 40% of the footings as determined by linear measurement (footprint), the home may not have statutory warranty coverage.
+Ultimately, the question will be whether the pre-existing foundation elements are so significant as to indicate the whole home or project is not entitled to coverage.

 A seasonal home is a home that does not meet the year-round occupancy requirements of Part 9 of the Ontario Building Code and is therefore not built for year-round occupancy.
 Other considerations, such as seasonal use of the home or lack of year-round access, do not determine whether a home is seasonal for the purposes of the Ontario New Home Warranties Plan Act.
 Seasonal homes are excluded from statutory warranty coverage.